Class of 2016

 After retiring to St. Petersburg, Chrissy Jackson ’16 had a long career behind her, four grown children, several successful business ventures, and an exciting retirement stretched out ahead.

 It was a full life.

-But then, in 2010, Jackson and her husband joined ASPEC, the Academy of Senior Professionals at Eckerd College.
+But then, in 2010, Chrissy and her husband joined ASPEC, the Academy of Senior Professionals at Eckerd College.
 She became a “discussant colleague,” volunteering to assist Eckerd professors in the classroom.
-After one class with Professor of Physics Harry Ellis (now retired), Jackson realized the possibility offered by education didn’t have to be an opportunity that had passed her by.
+After one class with Professor of Physics Harry Ellis (now retired), Chrissy realized the possibility offered by education didn’t have to be an opportunity that had passed her by.

 “I was so impressed with his learning and his knowledge in so many different areas, and the way he could convey that to students—the excitement in the classroom that I got to experience.” she says.
 “That’s when I decided, I can do this.”

 Chrissy Jackson with her five children, Jody, Charity, Richard, Tina and Jason (left to right)